bsantanad/movies/README.md

 # movies

-simple web app for storing a list of movies you want to see it supports users, passwords and dont expect much more, no bells and whistles.
+simple web app for storing a list of movies you want to see it supports users, passwords and don't expect much more, no bells and whistles.

 ## acknowledgement